easyctf/writeups-2014/230-failedxyz.md

 ### Part 4

 Most people found this first.
 In my [Twitch](http://twitch.tv/failedxyz) bio, I included a string "2*impossible".
 This refers to the Impossible Duet.
+Performing a Google search on `failedxyz impossible duet` brings us to [this recording](https://soundcloud.com/failedxyz/passacaglia).

 ## Flag

 `failed_up_is_the_best_fail_you_are_ctf_champion`